filecoin-project/devgrants/rfps/new-wave-3-rfps.md

 Also see the RFP for Diagram the Filecoin blockchain

 Existing tools:
-The lotus node implementation of Filecoin has a Postgres database tool called chainwatch on top of which a visual chain explorer has been built.
+- The lotus node implementation of Filecoin has a Postgres database tool called chainwatch on top of which a visual chain explorer has been built.
-Several block explorers for Filecoin (filscan.io, filscout.io, filplorer.com) have been developed Filecoin’s state trie is unique but this Ethereum state trie diagram provides an example of what may be involved
+- Several block explorers for Filecoin (filscan.io, filscout.io, filplorer.com) have been developed
+- Filecoin’s state trie is unique but this [Ethereum state trie diagram](https://i.stack.imgur.com/s6yKz.png) provides an example of what may be involved

 Preferred applicants should be able to work independently and learn how the Filecoin state trie is structured using the [Filecoin Specification](https://filecoin-project.github.io/specs/) and the various Filecoin node implementations.

+&nbsp;

 ### Resumable Data Uploads with GraphSync